 A Note about Low Balls

-We previously discussed the the use of the roll volley on a low ball when the opponents are staying back – frequently after they attempt a drop sot.
+We previously discussed the use of the roll volley on a low ball when the opponents are staying back – frequently after they attempt a drop sot.
 But what about a low ball while your opponents are up and at the non-volley line?
-In this case will want to open your paddle face slightly and not do much punching.
+In this case, you will want to open your paddle face slightly and not do much punching.
 Instead, take some pace off your volley so that it lands close to your opponent’s feet.
 If you were to punch that low volley you run the risk of hitting it too high where your opponent will be easily able to attack it.

 Being able to successfully execute the different types of volleys is critical to playing winning pickleball.
 It’s important to have all the volley types in your tool belt.
 It requires practice.
-And game play.
+And gameplay.
 And practice.
 See you on the courts!